 They now claim the new policy will create a lower screening threshold, thereby increasing the number of fraudulent U Visa applications.

-Because the streamlined process will give all immigrants with pending U visa cases the ability to work lawfully for years before USCIS substantively assesses their petitions, the naysayers believe the changes will heighten the number of false applications.
+Because the streamlined Bona Fide Determination process will give all immigrants with pending U Visa cases the ability to work lawfully for years before USCIS substantively assesses their petitions, the naysayers believe the changes will heighten the number of false applications.

 I find it unlikely the government will not implement stringent safeguards.